Blaadam/Blaadam/README.md

 ### Hi!

 I am Blaadam, a proficient Software Engineer with a strong foundation in Lua, JavaScript and C#.
-My focus is not only on enhancing my expertise in these areas but also on broadening my technical know-how to solve complex challenges efficiently.
+My focus is on enhancing my expertise in these areas and broadening my technical know-how to solve complex challenges efficiently.

-As an aspiring Software Engineer, I'm currently delving into A-Levels in Computer Science, Mathematics, and Cambridge Technical Level 3 Information Technology.
-This rigorous academic endeavor is powering my desire to understand complex computational principles and fueling my commitment towards becoming a proficient problem solver in the tech industry.
+As an aspiring Software Engineer, I'm currently delving into A-Levels in Computer Science, and Cambridge Technical Level 3 Information Technology.
+This rigorous academic endeavour is powering my desire to understand complex computational principles and fueling my commitment towards becoming a proficient problem solver in the tech industry.

 I hope to talk to you soon!